profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 darkness we are accompanied by many millions of other human beings.
 Suffering is the nature of unawakened humanity.
 “Don’t feel bad if you are suffering.
 Everyone suffers,” Ajahn Chah would tell us.
 Before his enlightenment the Buddha-to-be suffered too.
-The difference is enlightened beings know that suffering is not an obligation – it is only one of the options available in the human realm.
+The difference is that enlightened beings know that suffering is not an obligation – it is only one of the options available in the human realm.
 There is also the possibility of dwelling in the light of non-suffering.